SupaMafia/awesome-window-manager-config/README.md

 The config file loaction is at: ~/.config/awesome/rc.lua. create one if the file does not exist.

-Dependencies: rofi, dmenu, kitty(terminal), compton, nitrogen, pasystray, nm-applet(network manager), pavucontrol (volumeicon has issue switching audio device after start), and dropbox (optional).
+Dependencies: rofi (run launcher), dmenu, kitty(terminal), compton, nitrogen, pasystray, nm-applet(network manager), pavucontrol (volumeicon has issue switching audio device after start), and dropbox (optional).
 Then can be installed by:
 - sudo apt update
 - sudo apt full-upgrade
 - sudo apt install suckless-tools kitty compton compton-conf nitrogen pasystray pavucontrol rofi